The Six (film): Release

 The Six was originally scheduled for theatrical release in 2020, but was delayed due to the COVID-19 pandemic.
 It had its first festival screening at Hainan Island International Film Festival in December 2020.
-It was released in cinemas nationwide in Mainland China on April 16, 2021.
+It was released in cinemas nationwide in mainland China on April 16, 2021.
 The Six had its North American premiere at Vancouver International Film Festival in 2021.

-A companion book for the film is being written by Steven Schwankert.

 Reception

 The Six has received positive media and reviews.
-Lovia Gyarkye, writing for The Hollywood Reporter, called it, 'a clear-eyed examination of global racism and various nations’ anti-Chinese immigration policies,' that presents a 'penetrating argument for looking beyond written history for narrative reconstruction.
-These views were echoed by VIFF's programming team, who note the film 'Masterfully [intertwines] the history of American immigration policy at the time of the Titanic to contemporary views on race and citizenship,' adding it uncovers, 'the sacrifices and discrimination these men suffered, finally granting them their rightful place in history.'
-The National Observer gave it four out of five stars, calling it 'engrossing'.
+Lovia Gyarkye, writing for The Hollywood Reporter, called it, "a clear-eyed examination of global racism and various nations' anti-Chinese immigration policies," that presents a "penetrating argument for looking beyond written history for narrative reconstruction."
+These views were echoed by VIFF's programming team, who note the film "Masterfully [intertwines] the history of American immigration policy at the time of the Titanic to contemporary views on race and citizenship," adding it uncovers, "the sacrifices and discrimination these men suffered, finally granting them their rightful place in history."
+The National Observer gave it four out of five stars, calling it "engrossing".

 At the 2021 Vancouver International Film Festival, the film won the Audience Award for most popular film in the Insights program.